vezix/GGJ2023-TangledMemori-Remaster/README.md

-just remaking my GGJ 2023, with a more readable codes
+just remaking my GGJ 2023, properly following the plan, its been long time, but at least im motivated now haha